What is gastroesophageal reflux disease (GERD)?

 Drink alcohol, carbonated drinks, or caffeine

-Take certain drugs
+Take certain medicines

 Whatever risk factors you have, you're more likely to have GERD symptoms when you lie down.